1. Home

 On the other coast in Massachusetts, Mass Save Battery Storage Program participants can earn over $1,000 annually for sharing stored power with the grid during periods of peak electricity demand.

-To decide which battery option is right for your solar energy system, there are many factors to consider, including capacity, efficiency, and expected lifespan.
-When installing a home solar battery system, professional help is strongly recommended, both for safety and potential legal requirements in your area.
+To decide which battery option is right for your needs, factors to consider include capacity, efficiency, and expected lifespan.
+Professional work is highly recommended with battery installation, for safety and potential legal requirements in your area.

 Capacity

-A solar battery’s capacity determines how much solar electricity you can store at one time, measured in kilowatt-hours, or kWh.
-When finding the ideal solution for your property, it is important to remember that most solar batteries can be stacked to increase your system’s total storage capacity.
+A solar battery’s capacity is how much electricity it can store, measured in kilowatt-hours, or kWh.
+Remember most solar batteries can be stacked to increase your system’s total storage capacity.

 Power output

-Measured in kW, a solar battery’s power output rating references how much energy it can deliver in one load, whether to your home or the electricity grid.
+Measured in kilowatts, a solar battery’s power output rating references how much energy it can deliver in one load, whether to your home or the grid.
 In general, the higher the output rating, the more devices you can power at the same time.

 A battery with a low capacity and a high power rating can run many appliances at once, but for a short period of time.
 On the other hand, a solar battery with a high capacity and a low power rating may only power a few high-demand appliances at once, but for an extended amount of time.